Aberdeen North (Scottish Parliament constituency)

 Aberdeen North was a constituency of the Scottish Parliament from 1999 to 2011.
-It elected one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-Also, it was one of nine constituencies in the North East Scotland electoral region, which elects seven additional members, in addition to nine (now ten) constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+It was also one of nine constituencies in the Mid Scotland and Fife electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.